 In the world of car sat navs and Google maps, sometimes there's just not that much incentive to sharpen your natural sense of direction (however superior or otherwise it may be).

-Unless you’ve invested in a GPS cycling computer with mapping capabilities such as a Garmin 1000, then getting out and exploring the lanes can provide essential exercise for your internal mapping capabilities, giving you (with practice) a better idea of which way is West.
+Unless you've invested in a GPS cycling computer with mapping capabilities, then getting out and exploring the lanes can provide essential exercise for your internal mapping capabilities, giving you (with practice) a better idea of which way is West.

 Most of us know that sex is a good thing, but not everyone knows that it's actually good for your overall health.
 In fact, regular sex could indeed prolong your life.